CtopCsUtahEdu/bricklib/README.md

 ## Publications

 @cite zhao2018 Zhao, Tuowen, Samuel Williams, Mary Hall, and Hans Johansen.
-"Delivering Performance-Portable Stencil Computations on CPUs and GPUs Using Bricks."
-In 2018 IEEE/ACM International Workshop on Performance, Portability and Productivity in HPC (P3HPC), pp. 59-70.
-IEEE, 2018.
+2018.
+Delivering Performance-Portable Stencil Computations on CPUs and GPUs Using Bricks.
+In 2018 IEEE/ACM International Workshop on Performance, Portability and Productivity in HPC (P3HPC).
+59-70.
+DOI:[https://doi.org/10.1109/P3HPC.2018.00009](https://doi.org/10.1109/P3HPC.2018.00009)

-@cite zhao2019 Zhao, Tuowen, Protonu Basu, Samuel Williams, Mary Hall, and Hans Johansen.
-"Exploiting reuse and vectorization in blocked stencil computations on CPUs and GPUs."
-In Proceedings of the International Conference for High Performance Computing, Networking, Storage and Analysis, p.
-52. ACM, 2019.
+@cite zhao2019 Tuowen Zhao, Protonu Basu, Samuel Williams, Mary Hall, and Hans Johansen.
+2019.
+Exploiting reuse and vectorization in blocked stencil computations on CPUs and GPUs.
+In Proceedings of the International Conference for High Performance Computing, Networking, Storage and Analysis (SC '19).
+Association for Computing Machinery, New York, NY, USA, Article 52, 1–44.
+DOI:[https://doi.org/10.1145/3295500.3356210](https://doi.org/10.1145/3295500.3356210)

+@cite zhao2021 Tuowen Zhao, Mary Hall, Hans Johansen, and Samuel Williams.
+2021.
+Improving communication by optimizing on-node data movement with data layout.
+In Proceedings of the 26th ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming (PPoPP '21).
+Association for Computing Machinery, New York, NY, USA, 304–317.
+DOI:[https://doi.org/10.1145/3437801.3441598](https://doi.org/10.1145/3437801.3441598)